Oglala National Grasslands, NebraskaNational Parks & Nature

 Our Oglala National Grasslands guide covers practical planning for Oglala National Grasslands Nebraska — best time to visit, getting there, and what to do on the ground.

-For those seeking an authentic taste of the American West, the Oglala National Grasslands Nebraska offers an unparalleled experience.
-Situated near Crawford in the state's northwestern corner, this expansive landscape of nearly 95,000 acres presents stunning views of mixed-grass prairie and unique rock formations shaped by millions of years of wind and water erosion.
-It's an ideal location for spotting pronghorn, mule deer, and a diverse array of birdlife, all while immersing ourselves in vast, unspoiled natural landscapes.
-We've explored these rugged badlands and rolling prairies to bring you the definitive guide for planning your adventure.
+For those seeking an authentic prairie experience far from the beaten path, the Oglala National Grasslands Nebraska offers an unparalleled journey into the heart of the American West.
+Situated near Crawford in the northwestern corner of the state, this expansive landscape of nearly 95,000 acres presents stunning views of mixed-grass prairie and unique rock formations shaped by millions of years of wind and water erosion.
+It's an ideal location for spotting pronghorn, prairie dog colonies, and experiencing vast natural landscapes that feel truly untouched.

 Why Visit Oglala National Grasslands